The IRONMAN World Championship at Kona is the event every elite athlete wants to win, but first they have to make sure they are among the qualifiers.

 Due to the COVID pandemic, the last ‘Kona’ IRONMAN World Championship was held in October 2019.
 Following a series of postponements and date changes, there will actually be two IRONMAN World Championship events during 2022.

-The postponed October 2021 edition will now take place in St George, Utah on May 7, 2022.
-The race is then scheduled to return – the subject of this particular feature – back to Hawaii in October 2022.
+The race is now scheduled to return – the subject of this particular feature – back to its spiritual home of Hawaii in October 2022.

 Dave Scott, Paula Newby-Fraser, Mark Allen and Natascha Badmann are among an array of athletes that have since etched their name into the event’s history by claiming multiple Ironman World Championship titles.